kaon1/kaonbytes/content/post/bgpalerter-as-code/index.md

 author = "Kaon Thana"
-title = "BGPAlerter As Code Using A Terraform Pipeline" date = "2022-08-12" description = "Running the BGPAlerter project as a container in AWS Fargate and managing the infrastructure configuration changes via a Github Terraform Drone CICD process" categories = [
+title = "BGPAlerter As Code Using A Terraform Pipeline" date = "2022-08-12" description = "Running the BGPAlerter project as a container in AWS Fargate and managing the infrastructure configuration changes via a Github Terraform Drone process" categories = [
     "terraform",
     "observability",